Cost of Solar Panels in New York (2026)

 How can I pay for solar panels in New York?

-- Solar loans: A solar loan works like any other type of home improvement loan — there’s an application and approval process, and you pay it back over time (with interest) each month.
-In an ideal financing scenario, your system generates enough extra power to pay off the loan.
-Solar loan terms typically last eight to 20 years.
+• Solar financing: A solar loan works like any other type of home improvement loan.
+There’s an application and approval process.
+You pay it back over time (with interest) each month.

-- Power purchase agreements: A solar power purchase agreement (PPA) is similar to leasing.
-A solar developer buys, installs and maintains solar panels on your property.
-You buy the power generated by the system on a per kilowatt-hour (kWh) basis.
+• Power purchase agreements: A solar power purchase agreement (PPA) is similar to leasing.
+You buy the power generated by the system on a per-kilowatt-hour (kWh) basis.
 It’s a fixed price, and the cents/kWh is usually cheaper than the utility’s rate for the same amount of electricity.

 Solar incentives, tax credits and rebates in New York